 Understanding Your EMI Math in 2026

-If you look closely at your amortization schedule (by clicking the button above), you will notice a critical reality of banking: during the first 5 to 7 years of your home loan, nearly 70% to 80% of your EMI goes purely toward paying the bank's interest.
+If you look closely at your amortization schedule (by clicking "View Yearly Breakdown" above), you will notice a critical reality of banking: during the first 5 to 7 years of your home loan, nearly 70% to 80% of your EMI goes purely toward paying the bank's interest.
 Very little goes toward reducing your actual principal debt.

 Because floating-rate home loans in India have zero prepayment penalties, try to prepay just 5% of your total principal amount every year (using your annual bonus or matured investments).
 Doing this consistently can reduce a standard 20-year loan down to just 12 years, wiping out massive amounts of total interest!